Agile Modeling to deal with Changing Requirements

 Read more

-How to align SOA based Architectures to Changing Strategies ?
+How to align IT Architectures with Changing Strategies ?

 IT systems that are developed only using use-case driven and object-oriented methodologies do not provide companies with good levels of agility in face of changes.
 This is because such methodologies structure systems only focusing on actor/system interactions hiding business requirements.